xukechun/Vision-Language-Grasping/README.md

 We provide the processed object models in this [link](https://drive.google.com/drive/folders/1WxKDFXJktoqiP0jmkDZrMCcNNBx5u-YM?usp=drive_link).
 Please download the file and unzip it in the `assets` folder.

 ### Pretrained Model
-We provide the processed object models in this [link](https://drive.google.com/drive/folders/1LCuoXX92X8L9wqJTbVqvskjRhTJrDDay?usp=sharing).
+We provide the pretrained model in this [link](https://drive.google.com/drive/folders/1LCuoXX92X8L9wqJTbVqvskjRhTJrDDay?usp=sharing).

 ## Training